Skip to main content

 GitOps

-Using GitOps tools such as ArgoCD is the primary way to manage your Node Pool configuration in environments where you do not have a kubeconfig or the correct permissions.
-Since user-initiated updates to the Node Pool configuration are auto-staged with the default OnSpecUpdate strategy, you don’t need to take any further action when updating your Node Pool configuration with GitOps aside from reconfigure rebooting existing Nodes.
-Below is an example git diff of the minimum required YAML updates to set GPU version to 570:
+GitOps tools such as ArgoCD are the primary way to manage your Node Pool configuration in environments where you don’t have a kubeconfig or the correct permissions.
+Because CKS auto-stages user-initiated updates to the Node Pool configuration with the default OnSpecUpdate strategy, you don’t need to take any further action when you update your Node Pool configuration with GitOps aside from reconfigure rebooting existing Nodes.
+The following example shows a git diff of the minimum required YAML updates to set the GPU version to 570:

 spec: